kashamalasha/nightscout-widget-electron/README.md

 - **NIGHTSCOUT REQUEST INTERVAL (SEC.)** - the interval of the getting information from the Nightscout site to display in the widget (60 seconds will be OK)

 ### 2. Widget preferences
-- **AGE LIMIT (MIN.)** - the timeout of data requesting interval, after that interval widget will change their appearance on "frozen" state.
-Usually it means that reader is offline or detached from the sensor, or the smartphone's battery is drained out
+- **AGE LIMIT (MIN.)** - the timeout of data requesting interval, after that interval widget will change its appearance to "frozen" state.
+Usually, it means that the reader is offline or detached from the sensor, or the smartphone's battery is drained out
 <img src="asset/screenshot-widget-frozen.png" alt="Screenshot-widget" width="235"/>

 - **SHOW AGE** - that option displays additional information about how old the shown data is